-While the role of late diagenesis alteration and preservation of biomarkers (e.g., lipids) is well understood, far fewer studies have focused on the diversity of early diagenetic processes which dictate preservation depending on environmental parameters.
-In order to better understand the relationship between depositional environment (e.g., local geochemistry) and sedimentary biological processes, here we are analyzing a suite of thermally immature fish concretions (Mallotus villosus) from various locations around the world via lipid extraction which have partially decomposed and contain a wide range of lipids from eukaryotes, bacteria and archaea.
+While the role of thermal diagenetic alteration of organic matter is well understood, far fewer studies have focused on the diversity of early diagenetic processes which dictate organic matter preservation depending on environmental setting.
+In order to better understand the relationship between depositional (e.g., local geochemistry, lithology) and biological processes, we have analyzed a suite of Holocene-age fish concretions, and their modern analogs (capelin Mallotus villosus), via lipid extraction which have partially decomposed and contain a wide range of lipids from eukaryotes, bacteria and archaea.
 We believe these fossils provide a unique opportunity to probe the diagenetic continuum or the "window" into the biological-biological and biological-geological transition and preservation of body fossils and lipid biomarkers

 In Search for the RNA World on Mars